codewrxai/AI-Code-Assistant-Editor/README.md

 #### How It Works:

-- **Upload Your Sources**: Easily upload documents in various formats (e.g., pdf, docx, ...) through a user-friendly interface within vscode-openai.
+- **Upload Your Sources**: Easily upload documents in various formats (e.g., pdf, docx, ...) through a user-friendly interface within the **custom vscode-openai extension**.
-- **Indexing and Processing**: Once uploaded, vscode-openai will index and process the content of your documents, making them available for use during conversations.
+- **Indexing and Processing**: Once uploaded, the **custom vscode-openai extension** will index and process the content of your documents, making them available for use during conversations.
-- **Smart Contextual Assistance**: When asking questions or seeking help related to your custom sources, vscode-openai will intelligently search through the uploaded content and provide accurate answers based on the information found in those documents.
+- **Smart Contextual Assistance**: When asking questions or seeking help related to your custom sources, the **custom vscode-openai extension** will intelligently search through the uploaded content and provide accurate answers based on the information found in those documents.

-With Custom Source Integration for vscode-openai, users now have an even more powerful tool at their disposal, enabling them to stay informed and up-to-date with the latest standards, libraries, and specialist subjects.
+With Custom Source Integration for the **custom vscode-openai extension**, users now have an even more powerful tool at their disposal, enabling them to stay informed and up-to-date with the latest standards, libraries, and specialist subjects.
 This feature not only enhances the overall user experience but also empowers developers, researchers, and educators alike to excel in their respective fields.

 ## Detecting Issues